yun-vis/fhstp-bcc-unity/pages/transformation.md

         // case 3:
         transform.parent.rotation = Quaternion.Euler(new Vector3(0, 15, 0));
         transform.rotation = Quaternion.Euler(new Vector3(0, 45, 0));
-        // because in case 3, the angle in global space overwrite the rotation from the parent of the gameobject.
+        // because in case 3, the angle in global space overwrite the angle in local space.
     }

     // Update is called once per frame